tgirier/ratelimit/README.md

 Rate Limit is a Go API providing rate limited functionalities.

-You can choose from to various types according to your needs and use their rate limited methods.
+You can choose from to various types according to your needs.
+Each type comes with a set of rate-limited methods.

 Built with :heart: in Paris.